sktime/sktime-presentation-pydata-nyc-2023/README.md

 Welcome to the sktime presentation for PyData NYC 2023
 ======================================================

-This presentation is about forecasting with sktime.
-It discusses how different types of forecasting techniques can be used, and best approaches for different methods.
-Both classical and contemporary techniques can successfully be used in practice, but it is important to understand the tradeoffs inherent to using one technique vs. the other.  `sktime` provides a unified interface to use a variety of forecasting methods in composable forecasting pipelines for different types of problems:  univariate, multivariate, panel and hierarchical.
-This presentation is designed to provide best practices and tips on how to quickly get up to speed in this exciting area of data science that's undergoing rapid progress.
+This presentation is about forecasting with `sktime.`

+It discusses different types of forecasting techniques: classical and contemporary techniques can successfully be used in practice, but it is important to understand the tradeoffs inherent to using one technique vs the other.

+`sktime` provides a unified interface to use a variety of forecasting methods in composable forecasting pipelines for different types of problems: univariate, multivariate, panel and hierarchical.

 `sktime` is easily extensible by anyone, and interoperable with the pydata/numfocus stack.

 This presentation has the following parts:

 * a general introduction to time series and forecasting
-* an overview of what sktime is, and how it makes forecasting easier
+* an overview of what `sktime` is, and how it makes using different forecasting algorithms easier
-* common classical forecasting techniques, and how they're commonly used
+* common classical forecasting techniques, and how they are commonly used
-* use cases for machine learning in forecasting, and data processing steps necessary to make them useful
+* machine learning for forecasting, and common data processing steps to make them useful (reduction, pipelines)

 [sktime]: https://sktime.net